OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 RTQC applied on the temperature measured by the oxygen sensor should follow the RTQC procedure defined for the CTD temperature.

 ### Doxy QC initialisation
-Several oxygen sensors suffer from predeployment storage drift that can reduce accuracy by up to 20% or more (Bittig et al., 2019).
+Several oxygen sensors suffer from predeployment storage drift that can reduce accuracy by up to 20% or more [@Bittig2019].
 As a consequence and because this bias can be corrected, dissolved oxygen concentration measured in real time should be set to 3 “bad data that are potentially correctable”.
 To retrieve usable oxygen data, an adjustment in real time should be quickly performed.

 ### Global range check
 This test applies a gross filter on EGO oxygen data.
 If one observation is out of the global range [-5 600] µmol/kg, its QC flag is set up to 4 “bad data”.